Kanye West, Kris Jenner Feud Back On? Report Calls Jenner ‘Mother-In-Law From Hell’

 In November, Kanye was rushed to the hospital amid reports that he was struggling with dehydration and sleep deprivation.
 On the advice of his doctor, Kanye was taken to the UCLA Medical Center where he spent more than a week as he underwent a psychiatric evaluation.
 Though never officially confirmed, reports indicate that Kanye may have been dealing with some paranoia.

-According to reports, Kanye believed that the time that everyone was out to get him, and that he could only trust one person: his wife, Kim Kardashian.
+According to reports, Kanye believed at the time that everyone was out to get him, and that he could only trust one person: his wife, Kim Kardashian.

 Those reports of mistrust have died down since the 39-year-old rapper was released from the hospital in November, but reports of tension between Kanye and his mother-in-law persist.
 According to the source for Radar Online, Yeezy has had enough.